microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     > The obvious and recommended method for sending a lot of data is to do so in batches.
 This method can multiply the amount of data sent with each request by hundreds or thousands.
 However, the point of our exercise is not to maximize throughput and send as much data as possible, but to compare the relative performance between Event Hubs and Cosmos DB.

-15. Note that if you scale the number of requested RU/s for your Cosmos DB container down to 700, you should see increasingly slower transfer rates to Cosmos DB due to throttling.
+15. Note that the current container is set to Autoscale based on load.
+If you set the scale the number of requested RU/s for your Cosmos DB container manually down to a 700, you should see slower transfer rates increasingly to Cosmos DB due to throttling.
 You will also see the pending queue growing at a higher rate.
 The reason for this is because when the number of writes (remember, writes _typically_ use 5 RU/s vs. just 1 RU/s for reads on 1 KB-sized documents) exceeds the allotted amount of RU/s, Cosmos DB sends a 429 response with a _retry_after_ header value to tell the consumer that it is resource-constrained.
 The SDK automatically handles this by waiting for the specified amount of time, then retrying.
-After you are done experimenting, set the RU/s back to 4,000.
+After you are done experimenting, set the RU/s back to 4,000 or to AutoScale.

 ### Task 4: Choosing between Cosmos DB and Event Hubs for ingestion